OtherRealms/Action-Blocks-Guide/index.rst

 .. image:: Freeze.JPG

 Freezing a node and all previous nodes, saving their frame range from being calculated and overwritten.
-Un-freezing a node at the beggining of a chain will recursively unfreeze all nodes along the chain.
+Un-freezing a node at the beginning of a chain will recursively unfreeze all nodes along the chain.
 Slight performance improvement.

 Action Out Node
 ===============